Antony-M1/erp-workflow/docs/gst.md

 ---
 ### Input Tax Credit
 `Input Tax Credit` or `ITC` means the Goods and Services Tax (GST) paid by a taxable person on any purchase of goods and/or services that are used or will be used for business

+---
+### RCM
+**Reverse Charge Mechanism** means that GST shall be paid and deposited with the Government by. recipient of Goods / Services and not by Supplier of Goods / Services.
+As per normal mechanism of levy of GST, the Receiver of Goods / Services pays GST to the Supplier and such supplier then deposits GST with the Government.